-In stock trading, you must be familiar with the primary and secondary markets.
-The Securities Exchange Board of India (SEBI) regulates and oversees both of these markets.
-In the primary market, companies launch their shares for the first time, and potential investors subscribe to them.
+If you are in stock trading, you must be familiar with the primary and secondary markets.
+The Securities and Exchange Board of India (SEBI) regulates and oversees both of these markets.
+In the primary market, companies launch their Initial Public Offerings (IPOs), and potential investors subscribe to them.

 Subsequently, these shares are listed on the stock exchange, known as the secondary market, where they can be freely traded.
 Therefore, SEBI plays a crucial role in ensuring the smooth functioning of these two markets.
 However, there exists another market that operates informally, based on trust, and is not regulated by SEBI.
 This market is called the grey market.